 It is very important for you to review registration instructions with your third party.
 Please choose someone you trust.

-If you were on academic warning or probation your last semester at BYU, you will have a hold that prevents registration.
+There are several reasons why you may have a hold that prevents registration.
 If you have a hold, contact the appropriate office to resolve the issue.

 Financial Aid and Scholarships